cbeardsmore/opengeehell/README.md

 ##### Purpose

-A basic scene and simple animation in OpenGl for the theme of "Under the Sea"
+A basic scene and simple animation in OpenGL for the theme of "Under the Sea".
+Animation and jumping is performed by keypresses, shown by the menu.

 ##### File Listing

 ~~~
-documentation/ = Full LaTeX report and specifications
 textures/ = All texture images
 imageloader.cpp = Image loader to load in .bmp files
 main.cpp = Main program code